Middle Chinese IPA

 Phonetic Synthesis

-Maps Middle Chinese IPA to eSpeak-NG phoneme notation through 100+ custom mappings.
-Handles complex features like uvular stops, retroflex consonants, and pharyngealization to generate accurate (though robotic) pronunciation.
+Maps Middle Chinese IPA to eSpeak-NG phoneme notation through custom mappings.
+Features like uvular stops, retroflex consonants, and pharyngealization are approximated for synthesis.

 3